Yellow bass: Reproduction and life cycle

 The reproductive biology of the yellow bass is similar to that of the white bass, where spawning occurs during the spring with fish swimming into the tributaries to make spawning runs.
 Spawning usually occurs in moderately shallow waters during which the female lies on her side and exposes the eggs as the male fertilizes from above.
 The larvae of the yellow bass school together to avoid predation and they grow fairly quickly in size.
 Yellow bass have average lifespan of about six years.

 Importance to humans

 The yellow bass is not as popular a gamefish as either the white bass or the striped bass because of its small size.
 They are usually caught by anglers fishing with crappie jigs or minnows.
 These fish may also be caught in large numbers because of their large populations.
 The yellow bass is edible and this fish is commonly eaten in its range.

-The International Game Fish Association world record yellow bass, caught in the Morse lake in Indiana in 2000, weighed 2lbs 15oz.
+The International Game Fish Association (IGFA) world record yellow bass, caught in the Morse Reservoir in Indiana in 2023, weighed 1.96 kg, beating a 2000 record from the same lake of 2.95 lbs.
+The IGFA record for a hybrid yellow bass (crossed with a white bass) stands at 1.81 kg, caught from Lake Fork Reservoir, Texas in 2023.